jasonkim4201/Clickvilization/README.md

 # Clickvilization
-Some random game I decided to make because I'm bored and I want to also reinforce my coding "skills".
+Some random game I decided to make because I was bored.
+Will update this from time to time.